On the correspondence between Subshifts of Finite Type and Statistical Mechanics Models: Definitions and notations

-Subshifts are equivalently defined by the collection of its forbidden rather than for its allowed patches.
-The patch $a\in\A^{\Lambda}$ is $X$-admissible (admissible for short), if $[a]\cap X\neq\emptyset$.
+Subshifts are equivalently defined by a collection of forbidden patches.
+The patch $a\in\A^{\Lambda}$ is $X$-admissible (admissible for short), if there exists at least one configuration in $X$ containing that patch, i.e., $[a]\cap X\neq\emptyset$.
 We denote with $\L_\Lambda(X)$ the collection of all the admissible $\Lambda$-shaped patches.
-Whenever there is no ambiguity we will use $[a]$ as a shorthand for $[a]\cap X$.
+Whenever there is no ambiguity, we will use $[a]$ as a shorthand for $[a]\cap X$.
 We will as well refer to $X$ as the subshift, understanding that it is subject to the action of $\sigma$.